doctorfree/MusicPlayerPlus/README.md

 `mpplus -z p`

 The mpcplus MPD client can be opened directly without using mpplus.
-Similarly, the cava spectrum visualizer can be opened directly without mpplus.
+Similarly, the mppcava spectrum visualizer can be opened directly without mpplus.

 `mpcplus` # In one terminal window

-`cava`    # In another terminal window
+`mppcava`    # In another terminal window

 To test the mpcplus lyrics fetchers: